Did you know….?

-Your norm becomes bigger and bigger until the bigger is the new ‘normal’.
+The norm becomes bigger and bigger until the bigger is the new ‘normal’.

-However, there are some simple rules you can apply when cooking and when eating out that will help you get your portion sizes back in check – and there’s no need for weighing scales or any special equipment!
+However, there are some simple tips you can apply when cooking and when eating out that will help you get your portion sizes back in check – and there’s no need for weighing scales or any special equipment!

 This reference guide groups food into different types to make it easy to see what a typical portion* should be.